cztomsik/graffiti/docs/status.md

 ---

 # Project status
 We are currently doing major rewrite after which we will mark it as 1.0 release.
+After that it might be considered good enough for some simple apps.

 ## Known issues
 - negative dimensions will block forever (WR will not generate a frame)